 Proposed projects must support the goals and objectives outlined in The Sustainable Path and must be consistent with the major planning documents of the Town including the Strategic Plan.
 The fund accepts small or large project proposals from charity and non-profit groups from or doing work in the Town.
 Approximately $5,000.00 will be available for each application intake to be allocated amongst successful proposals, and there will be one intake each year.
 The Budget Template, Proposal Form and Terms of Reference are available for download.

-Climate Change is a big scary issue and municipal operations contribute their own carbon footprint.
+Municipal operations use energy and contribute to a carbon footprint.
 The Town has created a Plan that works towards understanding the Town’s impact and reducing that impact.

 In addition to the Energy Conservation and Management Plan, the Town, along with all Ontario municipalities are tracking building energy use.
 Tracking and planning work towards energy conservation and ultimately greenhouse gas reductions.
 Improving equipment operation, retrofitting lighting and equipment, modifying behaviour and relying more on renewable energy sources are part of the Town’s strategies to conserve energy, mitigate climate change and save money.